r3id/r3id_app/_posts/2022-02-02-tailwind-and-rails-7.md

 categories: tailwind css rails
 ---

-Now we’re going to actually create the new Rails 7 app.
+In this post we are going to briefly go over how we create a new Rails 7 app.

-Since this tutorial is for Rails 7 with Tailwind, the command I’m going to recommend is—
+Since this tutorial is for Rails 7 with Tailwind, the command I’m going to recommend is

 ```
 rails new APP_NAME --css tailwind -d postgresql